soupglasses/coturnix/README.md

 you have the option to select any of the EUPLv1.2's 'Compatible Licences'.
 These have been listed at the end of this section for convenience.

-Additionally, with the license extension to Article 5 (the compatibility clause), you are further allowed to use this repository as a library in a project using ___any license___ with complete linking freedom.
+Additionally, with the license extension given to Article 5 (compatibility clause), you are further allowed to use this repository as a library to your project(s) using ___any license___ of your choosing.

 | License                                                   | Shorthand     | Applicable Version(s)                    |
 |-----------------------------------------------------------|---------------|------------------------------------------|